How to apply

 Read more about the formal requirements.

 - Research experience: as per Marie Sklodowska-Curie Action requirement, the candidate must at the date of the program call deadline be within the first four years (FTE-equivalent) of their research careers and not yet be awarded at doctoral degree.
+Full-time equivalent research experience is measured from the date when you obtained the degree entitling you to embark on a doctorate (e.g. from your Master's degree).

 - Mobility requirement: as per Marie Sklodowska-Curie Action requirement, the candidate may not have resided and/or carried out their main activity in Norway for more than 12 months in the 3 years immediately before the date of recruitment.
 Researchers with refugee status, as defined by the Geneva Convention, benefit from a less restrictive mobility rule: the refugee procedure (i.e. before refugee status is conferred) will not be counted as a period of residence/activity in Norway.
 The secondment host country is exempt from the mobility rule.